• Target level of study

 Select a program

-The aim of the standard Economics degree course is to enable students to acquire a foundation of knowledge, know-how and skills, enabling them to continue their studies in a Master's degree in Economics or Finance.
+The traditional Economics Bachelor's degree program aims to provide students with a foundation of knowledge, expertise, and skills that will enable them to pursue a Master's degree in Economics or Finance.

 • General accounting